 The division also collects materials related to the history of Utah, assists communities, agencies, building owners, and consultants with state and federal processes regarding archaeological and historical resources, administers the ancient human remains program, makes historical resources available in a specialized research library, offers extensive online resources and grants, and assists in public policy and the promotion of Utah's rich history.

-The STEM (Science, Technology, Engineering and Math) Action Center prioritizes STEM education to develop Utah’s workforce of the future.
-Our programs drive research and implementation of STEM education best practices statewide by coordinating STEM-related activities, creating and supporting STEM education, facilitating educator access to education tools, and aligning public STEM education with higher-education STEM activities.
+The Utah STEM Action Center, established by the Utah State Legislature in 2013, prioritizes STEM education to develop Utah’s workforce of the future.
+STEM Action Center programs drive research and implementation of STEM education best practices statewide by coordinating STEM-related activities, creating and supporting STEM education, facilitating educator access to education tools, and aligning public STEM education with higher-education STEM activities.